Stop Dragon My Heart Around

-"Stop Dragon My Heart Around" is the seventh episode of the American superhero television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
+"Stop Dragon My Heart Around" is the seventh episode of the American black comedy superhero drama television series Peacemaker, a spin-off from the 2021 film The Suicide Squad.
 The episode was written by series creator James Gunn and directed by Brad Anderson.
 It originally aired on HBO Max on February 10, 2022.

-The series is set after the events of The Suicide Squad, and follows Christopher Smith / Peacemaker.
+The series is set after the events of The Suicide Squad, and follows Chris Smith / Peacemaker.
 Smith returns to his home but is forced to work with A.R.G.U.S. agents on a classified operation only known as "Project Butterfly".
 Smith also has to deal with his personal demons, including feeling haunted by memories of people he killed for "peace", as well as reconnecting with his estranged father.
 In the episode, the team is separated and subsequently chased by many personal enemies, which ends with some deaths.

-The episode received extremely positive reviews from critics, who praised the writing, directing, performances, emotional tone and set-up for the finale.
+The episode received acclaim from critics, who praised the writing, directing, performances, emotional tone and set-up for the finale.